People’s Hearing

 Where: Church on the Hill, 140 Bowdoin St., Boston

-Who: The hearing will feature testimony from advocates, former legislators, and members of the public.
+Who: The hearing featured testimony from advocates, former legislators, and members of the public.

 Why: CROL is a politically diverse coalition of groups and individuals committed to making the Massachusetts legislature more accountable, effective, and transparent.
 CROL proposed two bills to accomplish those objectives.